cosc2336-ds-alg/assg00/README.md

 Task 2.
 There is still a second function that you need to write and pass the tests for in order to complete the assignment.
-As with the first task, start by uncommenting the second `TEST_CASE` set of tests in `assg00-tests.cpp`.
+As with the first task, start by uncommenting the second `TEST_CASE` set of tests in `assg-tests.cpp`.
 You should try building your code now.
 You will of course see that the build is now failing, because the tests want to run a function named `findPrimes()` but you haven't written it yet.

 As before, lets start by doing the minimal work to get the project back to a compilable state.
-Add a function prototype for the function again into `assg00-functions.hpp` header file:
+Add a function prototype for the function again into `assg-functions.hpp` header file:

 ```
 int findPrimes(int start, int end, bool displayOnCout = true);